IM New Music Picks: 10/21

 The lads from Perth, Australia are known as a psychedelic band, but they’ve embraced some electronic beats on their latest outing, 9.
 NME’s take: “‘Human Touch’ thrashes with taut energy and a dose of post-pandemic lyricism.”

 This upbeat tune replete with jangly guitar belies the stories of violence, illness, and financial hardship.
 Naturally, it raced to the top of the UK singles chart in 10 days.

-This is title track for his second album What Then?
-The Irish Times calls the record “a collection of 11 songs that burst at the seams with characteristic colour and detail,” written by the Dundalk, IR native in Paris during the depths of the pandemic.
+This is the title track for his second album, which the Irish Times calls the record “a collection of 11 songs that burst at the seams with characteristic colour and detail.”
+The album was written by Dundalk, IR native in Paris during the depths of the pandemic.

 Frank Carter & The Rattlesnakes